 After the 80s, cocaine use declined, and the merger world changed.
 There were still blockbuster deals and stupid acquisitions, yes, but they lacked the hyperkinetic mile-a-minute nature of the Hostile Takeover Blizzard.

 Two decades later, there was another hot net drug, not so much on the street as on The Street.
 It as another dopaminergic drug, with a slower release and a longer half-life: Adderall.
-Adderall is the drug of choice for rote, repetitive tasks that still requires some brainpower.
+Adderall is the drug of choice for rote, repetitive tasks that still require some brainpower.
 Term papers, say.
 It’s not a good drug for boldness, but a great one for artful precision.
 And in the 2000s, the big boom wasn’t in swashbuckling buyouts: it was in complex credit derivatives.

-To deal in credit derivatives, you need to deal in minutia.
+To deal in credit derivatives, you need to deal in minutiae.
 The difference in returns between two credit products might be 0.5% per year, but if you’re borrowing thirty times your equity, that’s a respectable 15%.
 Adderall helps people power through boring tasks, but it comes at a cost: as anyone who has popped a pill hoping to get some work done and wound up cleaning their room for six hours can attest, it doesn’t help you work on the right thing.
 The credit bubble was predicated on the idea that real estate, while volatile at the level of individual houses and even individual cities, was stable at a national level.

 The evidence is circumstantial and anecdotal, but powerful: the availability of new drugs correlate with new trends in business behavior, for better or for worse.

 (You could argue that the widespread availability of prescription pep pills in the 1950s is a counterexample, but that’s not quite true: first, a credit bubble wasn’t really possible in the 1950s, because the country wasn’t very leveraged, and because banking across state lines was difficult.
-On the stock market side, stocks did have a good run in the 1950s, and in fact valuations went up more relative to earnings than they did in reputedly the bubblier 1960s.)
+On the stock market side, stocks did have a good run in the 1950s, and in fact valuations went up more relative to earnings than they did in the bubblier 1960s.)

 I write to bring attention to an interesting phenomenon, not to condemn it.
 A decent share of human accomplishment comes from men hopped up on high levels of testosterone taking insane risks just for the bragging rights.
 (At the time of the moon landing, the average age in Mission Control was 26.
 Many of the same guys stuck around for NASA’s sclerosis and decline in the following decades.)